stevebeisner/PyTem/README.md

                         0x4000  Show python source
                                 for compiled templates.
                         0x0100  Minor messages
-  -p                    If true, output the compiled template (i.e. pure python)
+  -p                    Output the compiled template (i.e. pure python)
-                        named "infile" to "infile.py" for debugging.
+                        named with ".py" appended, for debugging.
+For infile, "myfile.tm" the python file will be "myfile.tm.py".
   (-o | --out)          Out file name.
 Defaults to '<stdout>' if
                         not specified.
 Expands infiles in order.
 Keeping environment from one to the next